kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # New Version

 The old version of ProphitBet is deprecated.
 The new version, ProphitBet2 is about to be released!
 Stay Tuned!
+The new version features:

+* Easier/Faster Installation.
+* New, Prettier User Interface (UI)
+* More Statistics.
+* More Analysis Tools.
+* More Training/Evaluation Tools.
+* More Training Options
+* Explainable Models.

 # ProphitBet - Soccer Bets Predictor
 ProphitBet is an **Open Source** Machine Learning (ML) Soccer Bet prediction application.
 The name comes from a combination of "Profit" & "Prophet".
 With profitbet, You can analyze the form of teams using advanced machine learning methods and stunning visualizations techniques, compute several statistics from previous matches of a selected league and predict the outcomes of a matches.
 The supported algorithms in this application are Deep Neural Networks, Random Forests, XG-Boost, KNN, SVM, Decision Tree, Logistic Regression, Naive Bayes & Ensemble models.
 Several feature prrprocessing method are also included, such as Data Normalization and Imbalanced-Learning techniques, which further boost the performance of ML models.
 The app extracts soccer data for **every** league included in *football-data*(https://www.football-data.co.uk/).
 Additionally, the application can parse upcoming fixtures from *Footystats*(https://footystats.org/) and predict the upcoming matches of a league.
 Moreover, advanced validation techniques, such as Cross-Validation and Holdout are automatically employed during the model's training, to ensure smaller chances of the trained models being over-fitted.
 Finally, the application requires **Internet Connection**, in order to download the league data.